OSU-NLP-Group/AutoSDT/README.md

 ## Training and Inference
 ### Supervised Fine-tuning
 We use the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) library to conduct SFT experiments.
-We provide the `.yaml` files within this repo:
+We provide the `.yaml` files in the `models/` folder in this repo:

 ```python
 -- qwen2.5-coder-7b-instruct_full_sft.yaml